 Utilizing the existing TAF-M Methodology, 25-Year Forecasts of annual Part 121 enplanement estimates will be constructed for each selected US Metropolitan Statistical Area (MSA), as well as for each airport within each selected US MSA.
-These forecasts will serve as a baseline of annual Part 121 enplanement estimates through 2050 based on the assumption that AAM/ UAM airport access services are not introduced within the concluding the project would adopt an expanded version of the selected US MSA during the forecast period.
+These forecasts will serve as a baseline of annual Part 121 enplanement estimates through 2050 based on the assumption that AAM/ UAM airport access services are not introduced within the selected US MSA during the forecast period.